mcndoungerii/Frontend-DS2/README.md

 docker pull mcndoungerii/frontend-ds2:tagname
 ```
 ### Run Docker Container
-To run a container from the Docker image, use:
+To run a container locally from the Docker image, use:

 ```sh
 docker run -p 4200:4200 mcndoungerii/frontend-ds2:tagname